Coaches, players make best of NFL’s 1st virtual offseason

 Six teams decided to end their offseason programs even with the NFL allowing two more weeks to keep working: the Bears, Titans, Rams, Texans, Cardinals and Redskins.

 With coaches and players scattered and team facilities shut by the NFL because of the COVID-19 pandemic, video meetings helped the league act as if business was continuing as usual.
-Some coached decided their teams had done everything possible until players are allowed to join them inside team headquarters and on the practice fields.
+Some coaches decided their teams had done everything possible until players are allowed to join them inside team headquarters and on the practice fields.

 That won’t happen until July at the earliest when training camps are set to open, with coaching staffs trying to make up for lost time.
 Rookies face the biggest challenge having missed an estimated 400 repetitions on the field during a normal offseason.